Maximum Linear Arrangement: exact algorithms for specific classes of graphs and approximation algorithms for wide classes of graphs: Introduction

 There exists sizable literature regarding {\tt minLA}.
-It is known to be {\bf NP}-Hard for general graphs \cite{Garey1976a}, but there exist several polynomial-time algorithms for specific classes of graphs.
-For instance, {\tt minLA} is polynomial-time (in $n$) solvable in trees \cite{Goldberg1976a,Shiloach1979a,Chung1984a}; the fastest algorithm is, to the best of our knowledge, due to Chung \cite{Chung1984a} with cost $\bigO{n^\lambda}$, where $\lambda$ is the smallest number such that $\lambda>\log{3}/\log{2}\approx1.58$.
-In \cite{Diaz2002a,Petit2011a} readers will find a comprehensive survey of polynomial-time algorithms for {\tt minLA} on several classes of graphs, including, but not limited to, rectangular grids, square grids, outerplanar graphs and chord graphs.
-There also exist promising linear programming approaches to solve {\tt minLA} \cite{Andrade2017a}.
-There are studies concerning upper and lower bounds of {\tt minLA} for general graphs \cite{Diaz1999a} and also several heuristic methods have been investigated \cite{Petit2003a}.
+It is known to be {\bf NP}-Hard for general graphs \parencite{Garey1976a}, but there exist several polynomial-time algorithms for specific classes of graphs.
+For instance, {\tt minLA} is polynomial-time (in $n$) solvable in trees \parencite{Goldberg1976a,Shiloach1979a,Chung1984a}; the fastest algorithm is, to the best of our knowledge, due to \textcite{Chung1984a} with cost $\bigO{n^\lambda}$, where $\lambda$ is the smallest number such that $\lambda>\log{3}/\log{2}\approx1.58$.
+See \textcite{Diaz2002a,Petit2011a} for a comprehensive survey of polynomial-time algorithms for {\tt minLA} on several classes of graphs, including, but not limited to, rectangular grids, square grids, outerplanar graphs and chord graphs.
+There also exist promising linear programming approaches to solve {\tt minLA} \parencite{Andrade2017a}.
+There are studies concerning upper and lower bounds of {\tt minLA} for general graphs \parencite{Diaz1999a} and also several heuristic methods have been investigated \parencite{Petit2003a}.
 There exist several variants of {\tt minLA}.
-For instance, there exists the {\em planar} variant for free trees ({\tt planar minLA}) where the minimum is taken over all {\em planar arrangements}, where edges are not allowed to cross \cite{Iordanskii1987a,Hochberg2003a}.
-There also exists the {\em projective} variant for rooted trees ({\tt projective minLA}) where the minimum is taken over all {\em projective arrangements}, planar arrangements where the root cannot be covered \cite{Gildea2007a,Alemany2022a}. {\tt minLA} also features in language research acting as a universal linguistic principle \cite{Ferrer2004a,Ferrer2022a}.
+For instance, there exists the {\em planar} variant for free trees ({\tt planar minLA}) where the minimum is taken over all {\em planar arrangements}, where edges are not allowed to cross \parencite{Iordanskii1987a,Hochberg2003a}.
+There also exists the {\em projective} variant for rooted trees ({\tt projective minLA}) where the minimum is taken over all {\em projective arrangements}, planar arrangements where the root cannot be covered \parencite{Gildea2007a,Alemany2022a}. {\tt minLA} also features in language research acting as a universal linguistic principle \parencite{Ferrer2004a,Ferrer2022a}.

-Comparatively less research exists on the Maximum Linear Arrangement Problem, the maximum variant of {\tt minLA}, henceforth abbreviated as {\tt MaxLA} and formally defined as
+Comparatively less research exists on the Maximum Linear Arrangement problem, the maximum variant of {\tt minLA}, henceforth abbreviated as {\tt MaxLA} and formally defined as